Mindgreppers/lifemaker_web/content/_index.md

 ---

 ### Undivided Humanity.
 Thriving family.
 Holistic order.
-**We can all agree that happiness is the ultimate desire behind all desires and actions.** We live lifetimes, doing things in order to be happy and to know our selves, hence feeling happiness in pieces and being in some kind of unease for rest of the time.
-Not knowing what we need exactly, we keep trying this and that.
-In process, we have hurt the Earth and each other to a great extent.
-This is only making things worse.
-We need to awaken!
-Our lack of Understanding and Knowing existence and co-existence in a holistic and objective way, keeps us away from the Source of happiness and ease, which is eternal and omnipresent - available to everyone directly.
-Each one of us have the power and the choice to break from this repetitive patten. **Once Life is understood in an open frame, Wisdom follows.
-One becomes a being of happiness, and naturally acts in justful way on a continuous basis.
-There is shared happiness and mutual fulfillment in continuity.**

-*This is what we wish to achieve as humanity.
-We wish all human families to be happy, justful and mutually fulfilled.
-Humanity to be peaceful and benevolent.
-And all life on Earth to be thriving.*

 > Lifemaker is a collective way of life for Good; in co-existence.
-It is a holistic solution to all personal, social and environmental problems in a human centric approach.
-We are evolving a standard package which can be adopted by any human family, their neighborhood and all Humanity.
+It is a holistic solution to all personal, social and environmental problems, in a human (family) centric approach.
+We are evolving a standard package for families, for education, enlightenment, health and co-living.
+This replicable and scalable blueprint can be adopted and verified by families, their neighborhood and all Humanity, all across the world.

-As a growing family integrated by a holistic and same understanding of Life, we are together to protect and nurture Humanity and Earth.
-We are envisioning how can Humanity thrive together in abundance, along with Nature; as an unfading tradition independent of time.

 ## A friendly Lifeline is here for you